hirememorey/nba-lineup-optimizer/docs/quick_start.md

 ## Quick Start (5 minutes)

-**⚠️ The following steps will demonstrate the API failure.
-Do not expect the pipeline to complete successfully.**
+**✅ The following steps will run successfully with the fixed API.**

 ### Step 1: Warm the Cache
 ```bash